Careers / Rail-Track Laying and Maintenance Equipment Operators

 Lay, repair, and maintain track for standard or narrow-gauge railroad equipment used in regular railroad service or in plant yards, quarries, sand and gravel pits, and mines.
 Includes ballast cleaning machine operators and railroad bed tamping machine operators.

-Experience: Some previous work-related skill, knowledge, or experience may be helpful in these occupations, but usually is not needed.
-For example, a drywall installer might benefit from experience installing drywall, but an inexperienced person could still learn to be an installer with little difficulty.
+Experience: Some previous work-related skill, knowledge, or experience is usually needed.
+For example, a teller would benefit from experience working directly with the public.